jbestcodes/Chama-Vault/CONTRIBUTING.md

 ---

-Thank you for contributing to ChamaVault!
+Thank you for contributing to Jaza Nyumba!
 Your help makes this project better for everyone. 🙏